-We currently lease approximately 54,300 square feet of laboratory and office space in Needham, Massachusetts at a current annual base rent of \$1,561,600 through April 30, 2007.
-In November 2005, we entered into a lease amendment which extended the lease through April, 2017.
-The lease amendment calls for the complete renovation of the Needham facility by the landlord and AVANT and reduces AVANT's leased space to approximately 35,200 square feet of laboratory and office space.
-The current projected costs for the tenant improvements portion of the renovations project are approximately \$9.3 million.
+In November 2005, we entered into a lease amendment which extended our lease in Needham, Massachusetts through April, 2017.
+The lease amendment calls for the complete renovation of the Needham facility by the landlord and AVANT and reduces AVANT's leased space to approximately 35,200 square feet of laboratory and office space at a current base rent of \$879,725.
+The projected costs for the tenant improvements portion of the renovations project are approximately \$9.4 million.
 As an incentive for AVANT to enter into the lease amendment, the landlord has agreed to contribute up to \$3.6 million towards tenant improvement costs.
 Under this lease amendment, we are obligated to pay an escalating base annual rent ranging from \$879,700 to \$1,161,200 during the extension term.
-Aggregate rental payments including common area maintenance costs for the years ended December 31, 2006 and 2005 for this facility were \$2,274,738 and \$2,069,170, respectively.
+Aggregate rental payments including common area maintenance costs for the years ended December 31, 2007 and 2006 for this facility were \$1,911,088 and \$2,274,738, respectively.

-AVANT leases approximately 12,400 square feet of laboratory and office space in Overland, Missouri near St. Louis.
-In February 2004, we extended our lease through September 30, 2007.
-Under the extended lease agreement, we are obligated to pay an escalating base annual rent ranging from \$158,400 to \$161,500 during the extension term plus common area maintenance costs.
-Aggregate rental payments including common area maintenance costs for the years ended December 31, 2006 and 2005 for this facility were \$161,460 and \$163,852, respectively.
+AVANT ceased operations at its Overland, Missouri facility near St. Louis and vacated the premises upon expiration of the lease term at September 30, 2007.
+Aggregate rental payments including common area maintenance costs for the years ended December 31, 2007 and 2006 for this facility were \$127,126 and \$161,460, respectively.

-We lease a manufacturing facility of approximately 16,200 square feet in Fall River, Massachusetts.
+We also lease a manufacturing facility of approximately 16,200 square feet in Fall River, Massachusetts.
 The lease has an initial seven-year term which expires in December 2010.
 Under the lease agreement, we are obligated to pay an annual rent of approximately \$230,100 plus certain common area maintenance costs, subject to annual rent adjustments in the final two years.
-The landlord is providing a tenant incentive allowance of \$49,740 against the cost of alterations and improvements required by AVANT to be made to the expanded space.
-Aggregate rental payments including common area maintenance costs for the year ended December 31, 2006 and 2005 for this facility were \$293,670 and \$230,776, respectively.
+The landlord provided a tenant incentive allowance of \$49,740 against the cost of alterations and improvements required by AVANT to be made to the expanded space.
+Aggregate rental payments including common area maintenance costs for the year ended December 31, 2007 and 2006 for this facility were \$366,654 and \$293,670, respectively.